-- Encourage continued recognition of the values and character of this reach - Support initiatives that aim to preserve or improve the natural values of this reach
+- .
+Encourage continued recognition of the values and character of this reach. - Support initiatives that aim to preserve or improve the natural values of this reach.

-There is no intent to carry out any form of maintenance activity within this reach as part of the Floodplain Management Plan.
+There is no intent to carry out any form of maintenance activity within this reach as part of this FMP.
 There are no specific flood and erosion issues identified for this reach.